Dmitro0/RealEstate/README.md

 To start this project you need to run index.php with your server.
-While developing i've use Apache Server.
+While developing i've used Apache Server.